zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/22-sinhala-amazon.md

 [Msdiv 120] (#msdiv120) {#msdiv120 .ref .msdiv} (17-21)

 [APZ 120.1] (#apz120 .1) {#apz120 .1 .ref .apz} "Will not change permanently
-Nibbana” is 'not changed'tells Nibbana.
+Nibbana" is 'not changed'tells Nibbana.
 All of a certain A comparison of editors has been a pause that dispelled the craving Nibbana.
 If it does not differ from lust.
 Do not change from malice. braintance By thinking that it has great and skin properties, with the spread of hate,